feagi/feagi-core/crates/feagi-hal/README.md

 ### Why Separate from feagi-nano?

-- **feagi-embedded**: Low-level, stable API for platform abstraction
+- **feagi-hal**: Low-level, stable API for platform abstraction
 - **feagi-nano**: High-level SDK with NetworkBuilder, templates, etc.

 This separation allows:
-- Other projects to use `feagi-embedded` directly
+- Other projects to use `feagi-hal` directly
 - Independent evolution of SDK features
 - Reusable platform implementations